Lin-LinxueFeng/ficProject/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.ht.order-center' is invalid and this project uses 'com.ht.ordercenter' instead.
+* The original package name 'com.lin.order-center' is invalid and this project uses 'com.lin.ordercenter' instead.

 # Getting Started